 - July 11-13 — Day sails on Stellwagen Bank National Marine Sanctuary.
 The ship will not be open to the public but there will be a free dockside educational exhibit at Provincetown Harbor and special event programming on OceansLIVE.org.

 - July 15-17 — Sailing window to Boston.

 - July 18-22 — Boston National Historical Park at the Charlestown Navy Yard.
 The ship will be berthed next to the USS Constitution and open to the public with the dockside exhibition.

 - July 23-25 — Sailing window to Massachusetts Maritime Academy via the Cape Cod Canal.

 - July 26-27 — Massachusetts Maritime Academy.
 The Morgan will be open to the public with the dockside exhibition.
 The visit coincides with the centennial celebration of the opening of the Cape Cod Canal.

 - July 28-30 — Sailing window to New London.

-- August 9 — A homecoming celebration awaits the Charles W. Morgan at Mystic Seaport.
+- August 9 — Mystic Seaport will host a homecoming fundraiser for the Charles W. Morgan.